AlexJS6/Eat-Hub/README.md

 * on the fifth picture you can see the page where you can pay and track your order.

  **Second part**:hamburger:
-Son on this second part we assigned four diffrent groups and each group had to work on an index page.
+On this second part we assigned four diffrent groups and each group had to work on an index page.
 Here are some screenshots to help you undertand our work.

 | ++ | + | 1st Team | + | ++ |
 | :-----: | :-----: | :-----: | :-----: | :-----: |